 - Ensures work resources are reviewed and updated as needed.

 - Interprets a variety of instructions furnished in written, oral, diagram or schedule form.

 - Attends programs, as necessary, including nights and weekends, to ensure they run smoothly.

 - Additional duties, as assigned.

-- Excellent research, analytical, writing, and oral presentation skills.
+- Excellent oral and written communication skills.

 - Valid driver’s license.

-The Museum of the American Revolution (www.AmRevMuseum.org) is an Equal Opportunity Employer.
+The Museum of the American Revolution (www.AmRevMuseun.org) is an Equal Opportunity Employer.